BBC CHEVY HYDRAULIC ROLLER CAM EXTREME TORQUE TURN KEY 454/468 CUBIC INCH ENGINE 600 HP & 539 lb. feet of torque at 5300 rpm

 Keep the engine coolant temp as low as possible, but it is not a problem if it runs as high as 210 on very hot days, as long as it's consistent, and not climbing.

 Never use pure antifreeze.
-A 50/50 mixture or even slightly less antifreeze will cool the engine better than a rich mixture of antifreeze.
-Get the temp down if possible, but don't worry if you can't get it below 210 on a hot summer day.
+50/50 mixture or even slightly less antifreeze will cool the engine better than a rich mixture of antifreeze.
+Keep the engine temp down if possible, but don't worry if you can't get it below 210 on a hot summer day.
 The cooler you keep the engine, the lower the risk of detonation.
-Set engine idle at approx. 850-900, and never too far below this unless you are running our cam choice three or four.
+Set engine idle at approx. 900-950, and never too far below this unless you are running our cam choice three or four.
 The reduced size cams would allow for a lower idle speed.

 Proper jetting is also a must.
 Never let the engine idle for excessively long periods during the break-in period.